RiddleTime/Race-Element/src/content/guide/guide-multi-sim.md

 6. UDP Port should be `7576`
 7. UDP Host should be `224.0.0.150`
 8. Save (spacebar on keyboard)

+# Richard Burns Rally( RSF)
+1. Open the RSF Launcher
+2. Enable the Adanced optionss
+3. Go to the Telemetry Tab
+4. The telemetry should be set to `127.0.0.1` : `6776`
+5. Enable the `UDP Telemetry` checkbox.
+6. Launch the game

 # rFactor 2
 1. Open the installation folder of rFactor 2